2d Fighter Squadron (Commando)

 The 2d Fighter Squadron (Commando) is an inactive United States Air Force unit.
 It was last assigned to the Tenth Air Force, based at Camp Kilmer, New Jersey.
 It was inactivated on 12 November 1945.

+The squadron trained for operations with P-51 Mustangs as part of Third Air Force and trained at the Army Air Force School of Applied Tactics.
+It moved to India, September–November 1944 assigned to Tenth Air Force.
+It fought in the China-Burma-India theater, 14 February-9 May 1945.
+After May 1945 in training.
+Returned to the US during October— November 1945.